gutomotta/fj.sh/README.md

 than "y", the task will exit.

-The first argument (required) is the question to ask, and the second argument (optional) is the message to display if the user answers anything other than "y".
+The first argument (required) is the question to ask, and the second argument (optional) is the message to display if the user answers anything besides "y".

 ```bash
 dangerous_task() (